zekiko/producter/README.md

-# Basketball Team Registration API Wİth Spring Boot and GraphQL
+# Basketball Team Registration API With Spring Boot and GraphQL

 This is a Spring Boot project for basketball team registration by using GraphQL.